dnssd-wg/draft-ietf-dnssd-multi-qtypes/draft-ietf-dnssd-multi-qtypes.md

 Should a validating resolver produce NOERROR for some RR types and SERVFAIL for others it MUST omit the RR types that failed to validate from its response and from the QTn fields on the Multiple QTYPE option.

+## Client Response Processing

+Recursive resolvers MAY use this method to obtain multiple records from an authoritative server.
+For the purposes of Section 5.4.1 of
+{{!RFC2181}} any authoritative answers received MUST be ranked the same as the answer for the primary question.

+If the QTD bit in a Multiple QTYPE response is zero, the client MUST treat the response as if this option is unsupported.

+### DNSSEC Validation

-The client MAY then initiate standalone queries for those RR types.
+If a validating client observes that some RR types are missing from the response it MAY then initiate standalone queries for those RR types.

 # Security Considerations